PotOfCoffee2Go/tw5-pocket-io/wikis/twtalk/tiddlers/docs-docs-talk-writeup.md

 # tw-talk writeup

-Using TiddlyWiki as a commercial grade Web Front-end Framework has been a challenge.
-The quality and support of the TiddlyWiki codebase is well established; and the community has a long exciting history, is engaged, with no fear of evaporating anytime soon.
+Using TiddlyWiki as a Web Front-end Framework has been a challenge.
+The quality and support of the TiddlyWiki code base is well established; and the community has a long exciting history, is engaged, with no fear of evaporating anytime soon.
 Is a BIG plus when a company decides to invest a portion of it's future software development on TiddlyWiki.

 BTW